VassilisPallas/gvs/README.md

 ### See all versions including release candidates (rc)

-To see a list with all versions, stables and unstable (release candidates), just use the `--show-all` flag.
+To see a list with all versions, stable and unstable (release candidates) ones, just use the `--show-all` flag.

 ```sh
 $ gvs --show-all